 Just as you’ll find Sonya’s original Crucian Hook Bracelets on the wrists of most everyone with strong ties to St. Croix, so too will you find colorful works of art like these adorning most every Crucian home.
-These are the handmade glass art creations of Jan Mitchell-Larsen, and if you ever get to St. Croix and have the chance to visit Jan’s studio, you won’t want to return home without one.
+These are the handmade glass art creations of Jan Mitchell Larsen.
+If you ever get to St. Croix and have the chance to visit Jan’s studio, you won’t want to return home without one.

-Leaving, however, is another matter as there are just so many wonderful pieces to look at, consider, admire and purchase that one could easily enjoy a couple hours in here without even knowing it.
+Leaving, however, is another matter.
+There are just so many wonderful pieces to look at, consider, admire, and purchase that one could easily enjoy a couple hours in here without even knowing it.

-Jan’s glass art encompasses a wide variety of shapes, bright colors and sizes.
-Some of it is purely ornamental, like the Christmas ornaments she’s been commissioned to produce for The White House in recent years, or Mocko Jumbies like the one I have hanging in my house.
-Her plates, trays and clocks, on the other hand, are quite durable and functional in an everyday sense.
+Jan Mitchell Larsen glass art encompasses a wide variety of shapes, bright colors, and sizes.
+Some of it is purely ornamental, like the Christmas ornaments she was commissioned to produce for The White House in recent years, or Mocko Jumbies like the one I have hanging in my house.
+Her plates, trays and clocks, on the other hand, are quite durable and functional for everyday use.

 One thing that all Jan’s pieces have in common, though, is their innate embodiment of St. Croix.
-Hibiscus flowers, sea turtles, sugar mills, lizards, coconut palms, fish, birds, fruits and tropical insects – all say St. Croix to those of us who grew up there, and all abound in Jan’s art.
+Hibiscus flowers, sea turtles, sugar mills, lizards, coconut palms, fish, birds, fruits and tropical insects – all say St. Croix to those of us who grew up there.
+All also abound in Jan’s art.

-This, of course, makes these pieces quite popular with locals and visitors desirous of having a nice remembrance of the island to display in their homes, but it’s not so much what’s featured on Jan’s art that makes it unique as it is the process Jan employs to make it.
+This, of course, makes these pieces quite popular with locals and visitors desirous of having a nice remembrance of the island to display in their homes.
+It’s not so much what’s featured on Jan’s art, though, that makes it unique.
+It’s really more about the process Jan employs to make it.